Natural Remedies to Reduce Abdominal Swelling

-Some people think that if they don’t eat this way, they’ll never feel satiated.
-But just the opposite is true: you will continue to be hungry, because the feeling of satiety takes 20 to 25 minutes to reach the brain.
-Beyond that, we swallow air, which is stored in our abdomen, causing pain and annoyance.
+Some people think that if they don’t eat fast, they’ll never get rid of the hunger.
+But just the opposite is true.
+You’ll continue to feel hungry, because the feeling of fullness takes 20 to 25 minutes to reach the brain.

-If you don’t chew your food well, you are not allowing the enzymes in your saliva to enter it, so as to properly combine with the carbohydrates.
+If you don’t chew your food well, you aren’t allowing the enzymes to enter your saliva and combine correctly with the carbohydrates.
 This means that your food will not ferment as it should in the intestines.

 What can I do to avoid eating so quickly?

-Battered food, fried potatoes, casseroles, and stews, contain a lot of oil from preparation.
-These are fats, and fats are not easily digested.
-They stay in our stomach, swelling after each meal.
+Battered food, fried potatoes, casseroles, and stews all use a lot of oil in their preparation.
+These fats are not easily digested.
+They stay in our stomach, and swell it after each meal.

-Solutions: Cook your food on a griddle, in the oven, or steamed, rather the fried.
-Think, for example, that olive oil penetrates foods less, and it is always better to let fried foods set on a paper towel for a while, to absorb excess oil.
+Solutions: Cook your food on a griddle, in the oven, or steam it rather than frying.
+Olive oil penetrates foods less than other oils.
+It is always better to let fried foods sit on a paper towel for a while, in order to absorb the excess oil.

-Drinking carbonated drinks fills the belly with gas, obviously.
-Also, if they contain sugar, we are consuming what is known as “empty calories”, that adds energy, and leads to weight gain.
-Carbonated water, while it doesn’t contain calories, does also produce a swollen abdomen, which is even worsened if drank during meals.
+Drinking fizzy drinks obviously fills your belly with gas.
+If they contain sugar, then we are consuming what are known as “empty calories”.
+These give us energy, but to weight gain.
+Carbonated water, while it doesn’t contain calories, does also swell the stomach.
+The results are even worse you drank during meals.

-If we only eat a little bit of fiber, we’ll be constipated.
-But eating more than what the body accepts is also bad.
+If we don’t eat enough fiber then it’s likely that we’ll get constipated.
+However, eating more than what the body needs is also bad.
 It’s best to eat fiber in moderation, as too much leads to diarrhea and abdominal swelling.

-Eating all of your food with processed flour, like breakfast cereals, bread, cooking, pasta, and even rice, for example, depletes digestive enzymes that make up our own digestive system, since the foods we eat do not contain enzymes.
-This translates to weaker digestive powers, which in the end, leads to abdominal swelling, gas…
+Eating all of your food with processed flour, like breakfast cereals, bread, cooking, pasta, and even rice, depletes our digestive enzymes as these foods don’t contain any enzymes.
+This results in weaker digestive powers, which, in the end, leads to abdominal swelling and gases.

-- Salads that combine lettuce, corn salad, spinach, and fruit, like pineapple and papaya, are excellent for digestion.
-It is always best to add fruit to your dinner.
+- Salads that combine lettuce, corn, spinach, and fruit, like pineapple and papaya, are excellent for digestion.
+It’s always best to include fruit in your meals.

-- Sprouts: soy, alfalfa, lentil...These are very healthy foods, loaded with vitamins and mineral, and low in fats.
-They are perfect in vegetable stews, or soups, and cold salads.
+- Sprouts, soya, alfalfa, and lentils.
+All of these are very healthy foods, loaded with vitamins and minerals, and low in fat.
+They are perfect in vegetable stews, soups, and cold salads.
 They can even be included in tortillas!

 - Sauerkraut, or fermented cabbage.
-Contains very beneficial dietary fiber, thanks to the process of fermentation that this food goes through.
-This makes it much more digestible, it magnificent in salads.
+This contains very beneficial dietary fiber, thanks to the process of fermentation that this food goes through.
+As a result, it is much more digestible, and it’s great in salads.
 We can reduce the excess salt by adding water to it just before serving.